zxbodya/router1-app-template/readme.md

 Application starter template.

-Intended to be used for implementing single page applications with possibility to implement server side rendering.
+Intended to be used for implementing single page applications with possibility to have server side rendering.

 Following libraries are used: